DimonDimasik/python-project-49/README.md

 # Brain-games

-## Brain-games are five mathematical games in which the player needs to answer three questions.
+### Brain-games are five mathematical games in which the player needs to answer three questions.
-## If the player answers three questions correctly, he wins; if the player gives the wrong answer, the game ends with the player losing.
+### If the player answers three questions correctly, he wins; if the player gives the wrong answer, the game ends with the player losing.

+## Brain-even
-## In the brain-even game the player must answer the question whether the number is even or not
+### In the brain-even game the player must answer the question whether the number is even or not

 ### Example of brain-even win:
 [![asciicast](https://asciinema.org/a/KmtQLzXmeqKbqGeCr55japq8K.svg)](https://asciinema.org/a/KmtQLzXmeqKbqGeCr55japq8K)